Democracy in Poland Is in Mortal Danger

 Observing Polish politics from a distance, I was long puzzled by the failure of the opposition.
 Here is a government that spreads unsupported conspiracy theories, is doubling down on a vicious culture war against sexual minorities, and has been fiercely criticized by international institutions that continue to be highly popular in the country.
 Why has a relatively united and professional opposition proved so powerless to orchestrate a broader majority against it?
 After traveling to Poland a few weeks ago, I came away with three overlapping explanations.

-Law and Justice has proven adept at delivering tangible benefits to their supporters.
+Law and Justice has been adept at delivering tangible benefits to its supporters.
 The key plank of the 2015 campaign was a promise to introduce a monthly payment of at least 500 złoty to every family with two or more children.
 Once Law and Justice took power, it implemented the system, sending a monthly payment to the bank accounts of many Polish voters.
-Now, Kaczyński has expanded the “500 Plus” scheme to families with one child.
+Now Kaczyński has expanded the “500 Plus” scheme to families with one child.

 The government’s tangible achievements shine all the more brightly because the opposition has failed to coalesce around a charismatic leader who is capable of formulating a positive vision for the country’s future.
-Grzegorz Schetyna, the leader of the Civic Platform, is widely derided as a career politician who has proven unwilling to formulate a clear stance on key cultural issues like gay rights or key economic issues like the 500 Plus.
-As a result, he has proven unable either to fire up his base or to make a play for conservative voters who are concerned about the government’s divisive tone.
+Grzegorz Schetyna, the leader of the Civic Platform, is widely derided as a career politician who is unwilling to formulate a clear stance on key cultural issues, such as gay rights, or key economic issues, such as the 500 Plus.
+As a result, he has been unable to fire up his base or to make a play for conservative voters who are concerned about the government’s divisive tone.

 Finally, opposition leaders and newspapers have struggled to conceal their disdain for those who voted for the government in the past.
 Rather than seeing them as compatriots who might be persuaded to embrace a different vision of politics, they talk about supporters of the government as incorrigible deplorables.
 Anybody who votes for Law and Justice, a succession of local opposition figures told me with varying degrees of explicitness, is a religious fanatic, an uneducated rube, or a deluded idiot.